 Every day in developing countries, women and children walk an average of 4 miles to collect water for their family.
 Not only is this chore keeping the children from attending school, but the dirty water they are bringing home is also killing them at an alarming rate!

-On average, a child dies every 26 seconds from water-related illnesses.
-More children die every day from dirty water than from malaria, aids, and measles COMBINED**.
+On average, 842,000 people die a year from water-related illnesses.
+More children die every day from dirty water than from malaria, aids, and measles COMBINED1.

 This is why thousands of people around the country choose to Walk4Water.